Block data component

 All features in this document that only support the new format are marked as [>=9.4].
 If your data version is lower than 9.4, the relevant UI controls will not take effect.

-All features in this document that only support the old format are marked as [<9.4].
+All features that only support the old format are marked as [<9.4].
 If your data version is 9.4 or higher, the relevant UI controls will not take effect.

 Initial state